Madonna Harrington Meyer: Old age policies

 Harrington Meyer's primary focus lies in addressing inequality linked to gender, race, class, and marital status among older people in the United States through an emphasis on the impact of various social policies.
 In her book, Market Friendly or Family Friendly? she and Pamela Herd analyzed the gendered nature of poverty and inequality among older populations, particularly focusing on women, and discussed potential policy solutions to address these disparities and create a more equitable future for older women.
-She explored how various long-term care policies and practices directly impact couples' well-being and elucidated that while many couples struggle with long-term care policies to exercise their rights in these arenas, unmarried couples face challenges that maybe are particularly difficult to overcome.
+They explored how various long-term care policies and practices directly impact couples' well-being and elucidated that while many couples struggle with long-term care policies to exercise their rights in these arenas, unmarried couples face challenges that maybe are particularly difficult to overcome.
 In related research, she described the potential impact of declining marriage rates on the financial security of older women and the need for potential Social Security policy adjustments.
 She also examined the income, health, and functional capacity of older Florida residents who fall into the Medicaid gap and the challenges faced by their primary caregivers in a collaborative study and presented a Social Security minimum benefit plan that would provide a cost-effective method for reducing old age poverty to very low levels.
 She explored the gender and race distinctions between making Social Security claims as workers or wives for financial wellbeing in old age.
 With her colleague Eliza Pavalko, she examined the impact of marriage, care work, and employment on access to health insurance among middle-aged women.
 In addition, she addressed the dental care challenges faced by older adult Medicare and Medicaid recipients, particularly those from disadvantaged socioeconomic backgrounds, and proposed a solution involving the inclusion of dental care coverage within federal funding initiatives.